Nephroma: Evolution and biogeography

+The genus also shows distinct ecological patterns in its evolution.
+Species that grow on trees or rocks (epiphytic or lithophytic species) consistently associate with one genetic group of Nostoc partners, while soil-dwelling species partner with a different group.
+This pattern holds true across continents, suggesting that these specific partnerships evolved early in the genus's history and have remained stable over long periods.
+Despite this specialisation in symbiotic partners, the fungal components of Nephroma species can show considerable genetic variation within species, particularly in temperate regions.

 Uses

-Several species of Nephroma are restricted to pristine, old growth forests, and thus are important indicator species that have already influenced some forest management decisions.
+Several species of Nephroma are restricted to pristine, old-growth forests, and thus are important indicator species that have already influenced some forest management decisions.
 Nephroma occultum is listed as vulnerable in Canada by COSEWIC.

 One species of Nephroma has been found to produce a brown dye, while another is recorded as being used in Scotland to produce a blue dye for wool.
-Nephroma arcticum is called kusskoak by the Yup’ik of Alaska, and it is traditionally eaten after being boiled with crushed fish eggs.
+Nephroma arcticum is called kusskoak by the Yup'ik of Alaska, and it is traditionally eaten after being boiled with crushed fish eggs.
 A medicinal tea is also made from the lichen, and is reputed to be a powerful medicine to return strength to a person who is in a weak condition.
 N. arcticum contains several antifreeze proteins that have been patented by the Dutch multinational corporation Unilever for their ability to modify the growth of ice crystals; these proteins have been used to improve the texture of low-fat ice cream.